rolandshoemaker/gobservatory/README.md

 ### Random

+- [ ] Switch from SHA 256 to old weird fingerprinting method in order to back-compatible so we can seed the new schema from the old database
 - [x] YAML config
 - [ ] Root pool retreival/loading tools
   - [x] Basic load from PEM method